 In order to enable Ozarka College to respond effectively and to proactively stop instances of discrimination, harassment, retaliation and sexual misconduct at Ozarka College, all employees must, within 24 hours of receiving information regarding a potential violation of this Policy, report information to the Title IX Coordinator and/or deputy coordinator.
+Any employee who fails to promptly report a matter to the Title IX Coordinator may be subjected to disciplinary action for failing to do so.
 Only employees who are statutorily prohibited from reporting such information (e.g., licensed health-care professionals) are exempt from these reporting requirements.
-This Policy is not intended to restrict curriculum or prohibit or abridge the use of particular textbooks or curricular materials.